remix-run/react-router/docs/api/components/Redirect.md

 ### `from`

 The path you want to redirect from, including dynamic segments.
+Defaults to `*` so you can redirect anything not found to somewhere else.

 ### `to`